What is Lion’s Mane Good For?* (Spoiler Alert: Plenty!)

 - These fluffy white fungi support cognitive function.*

-- It promotes mental clarity, focus and memory.*
+- It supports mental clarity, focus and memory.*

 - And Lion’s Mane provides cerebral and nervous system support.*